claudiobahia/JavaCalculadora/README.md

 # JavaCalculadora
 It's an IntelliJ IDE project.

-This calculator is a simple one with all 4 basics operations.
+This calculator it's a simple one with all 4 basics operations.